markuz899/googleSheet-db/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 ### `yarn build` fails to minify

-Open a new Spreadsheet in google sheet, clicking File, then New, and then Spreadsheet.
-Click the share button on the top right of your screen, and edit the permission to public.
-Copy the link and go to http://sheet.best and create your free account.
-Create a new connection and paste your generated copied URL from the Google Sheets in the connection URL box.
-Copy the CONNECTION URL generated in http://sheet.best.
-This URL will be used as the endpoint for sending POST Requests.